 ON THIS PAGE: You will learn about the different ways doctors use to treat each of the most common types of HIV/AIDS-related cancers.
 To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care (the best proven treatments available) for these types of cancer.
 When making treatment decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team .

 Descriptions of the most common treatments for HIV/AIDS-related cancers are listed below, outlined by the specific type of cancer.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.

 It is often difficult to treat cancer in people with AIDS because of the increased risk of infections from lower levels of white blood cells and poorer immune function caused by HIV.
 However, doctors and researchers are always looking for better treatments, and recent research has resulted in medical advances.